1Malaysia: 1Malaysia email

 The 1Malaysia email project was introduced as part of the Malaysian government's social networking initiative to provide free email accounts for official communication between the public and the government.
 A contract worth RM50 million (approximately US$11 million) was awarded to Tricubes Bhd. to manage and implement the project.
 Announced in April 2011 under the Economic Transformation Program (ETP), the initiative was projected by then-Prime minister Najib Razak to generate a gross national income (GNI) impact of RM39 million (approximately US$14.4 million) by 2015.
 However, there were conflicting statements regarding its funding.
 While some government officials and Tricubes Bhd. provided differing accounts on whether the project was privately funded or a government initiative, the Performance Management and Delivery Unit (PEMANDU) stated that "not a single cent of public money is or will be spent" on the project.

 1Malaysia Development Berhad

 1Malaysia Development Berhad (1MDB) is a government-owned investment fund launched in 2009, originally established as the Terengganu Investment Authority (TIA) before being renamed.
 The fund later became involved in controversies related to financial mismanagement and corruption allegations, leading to multiple investigations, arrests, and legal proceedings, including those involving former Prime Minister Najib Razak.

-Kedai Rakyat 1Malaysia (1Malaysia People's Grocery Stores)
+Kedai Rakyat 1Malaysia

 Kedai Rakyat 1Malaysia (KR1M) was a convenience store chain launched in 2011, with its first outlet located at the Kelana Jaya Line Light Rail Transit (LRT) station in Kuala Lumpur.
 The initiative aimed to provide affordable groceries to low-income groups.
 However, KR1M faced criticism for selling goods at prices higher than market value and for the poor quality of some products.
 By 2017, the stores ceased operations due to financial and operational challenges.